Discretization-independent surrogate modeling over complex geometries using hypernetworks and implicit representations: Acknowledgments

 \section{Acknowledgments}

 {This work is funded by General Motors, Inc. under a contract titled “Deep Learning and Reduced Order Modeling for Automotive Aerodynamics,” and by Advanced Research Projects Agency-Energy (ARPA-E) DIFFERENTIATE program under the project ``Multi-source Learning-accelerated Design of High-efficiency Multi-stage Compressor,'' in collaboration with Raytheon Technologies Research Center (RTRC).
-Computing resources were provided by the NSF via grant 1531752 MRI: Acquisition of Conflux, A Novel Platform for Data-Driven Computational Physics. }
+Computing resources were provided by the NSF via grant 1531752 MRI: Acquisition of Conflux, A Novel Platform for Data-Driven Computational Physics.
+Some contents of this paper have appeared online in an unpublished preprint \cite{duvall2021nonlinear}. }